-5.2.6 6-AMOR – Heroin metabolite
+6-AMOR – Heroin metabolite

 Heroin (3,6-diacetylmorphine) is produced by chemical modification of morphine, a naturally occurring alkaloid found in the unripe pods of the opium poppy Papaver somniferum.
 Heroin is the most abused opiate drug and its use is associated with a wide variety of health problems.
 Heroin is administered by intravenous or subcutaneous injection or by nasal insufflation.
-It is rapidly metabolized (half-life of 9 minutes) to 6-AM in the blood, and then to morphine in the liver.
-The presence of 6-AM in urine is regarded as a specific marker for the illicit use of heroin.
+It is rapidly metabolized (half-life of 9 minutes) to 6-Acetylmorphine, or 6-AM in the blood, and then to morphine in the liver.
+The presence of 6-AMOR in urine is regarded as a specific marker for the illicit use of heroin.
 It is likely that even for higher doses of heroin the detection time is limited to 24 hours after use.
-6-AM cannot be formed by acetylation of morphine in the body; thus, the presence of 6-AM cannot be caused by injection of legal opiate analgesics or large quantities of poppy seeds.
+6-AMOR cannot be formed by acetylation of morphine in the body; thus, the presence of 6-AMOR cannot be caused by injection of legal opiate analgesics or large quantities of poppy seeds.

-5.2.7 Pregabalin
+Pregabalin